 A user with a level of privilege may remove privileges that he or she granted.
 Owners may in addition remove any privilege whatsoever.

+AKT: Maintenance UI will reference custom access tables and node permissions and will display operations appropriate to the user

 Rule: The setting for “Discoverable” determines whether the resource is listed in searches that match its metadata.
 This is independent of whether the resource is shared with Public.
 This discoverability applies to all searches by anyone including public non registered users.
-The metadata available through the search results will include the names and contact information of all owners to support the use case of them being contacted to request information about the resource.
+The metadata available through the search results will include the names and contact information of all owners to support the use case of them being contacted to request information about or access to the resource in the case that the resource is discoverable, but not publicly accessible.

+AKT: Will need to create a custom search view which references the “Discoverable” field and returns the data described above

 Rule: Privileges assigned to others are not revoked if the original grantor’s privileges are revoked.

+AKT: Enforced by logic in the maint UI

 Rule: A user with a privilege over a resource can downgrade that privilege to any lower level of privilege.
 The only exception to this rule is that the last owner cannot revoke ownership without transferring it.

+AKT: Maint UI will query custom access tables and fields to determine appropriabe downgrade operations

 Rule: When duplicating a resource inside HydroShare, privileges are not inherited for the duplicate.

+AKT: Will we then create a default set of permissions, or take the user through a wizard to assign permissions?

 Rule: The ability to comment upon or vote for a resource requires login, even for publicly viewable resources.
 There is no anonymous commenting or voting.

+AKT: We use simple user permissions to achieve this

 Creating and managing groups

 Groups are similar to other resources.
-To Change a group is to add and/or delete members.
-To View a group is to be able to list its members.
+To Change a group is to add and/or delete members or to change the metadata about the group.
+To View a group is to be able to list its members and metadata.
+Only group members will be able to see and access resources that have been shared with the group.

+AKT: already achieved via the Organic Groups Module – for additional granularity or visibility, we can create custom group views so users can view certain sets of metadata before deciding whether to join a group

 Rule: The owner can delete the group and add and remove group members including other owners.

+AKT: already achieved via the Organic Groups Module

 Rule: A member of a group may not be another group, to avoid the complexity of potential nesting and recursion of groups.

+already enforced via the Organic Groups Module

 Rule: If a group is not marked as “Do not redistribute”,